PugsMods/ServerLink/README.md

 Then click the big blue button that says "Create"

+Now in this screen copy the application id, we will need it later

 Now click "Bot" on the list in the left-hand side of your screen.
 If you need help refer to image 1.3
 ####IMAGE 1.3
 ![Image 1.3](images/1.3.png)